andrewangelle/react-glide/README.md

 # react-glide

 A multi purpose carousel module built in React.
+Find this component on the npm registry...https://www.npmjs.com/package/react-glide

 ## Installation